naoshi-hirata/udacity-optimizing_a_pipeline/README.md

 This dataset contains data about

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+The best performing model was a VotingEnsemble.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+The pipeline

 **What are the benefits of the parameter sampler you chose?**